 Central America Trade Mission

-Central America Trade Mission and Business Conference - March 27-April 1, 2022
+Central America Trade Mission and Business Conference - August 21-26, 2022

 The 2022 Trade Americas, Central America Trade Mission and Business Conference program offers U.S. companies the opportunity to explore six markets in the Central America Region: Belize, Costa Rica, El Salvador, Guatemala, Honduras, and Panama.

-Hosted in Guatemala City, Guatemala, the Trade Americas – Business Opportunities in the Central America Conference will focus on region-specific sessions, market entry strategies, export compliance, legal, logistics, disaster resilience and recovery and trade financing resources.
+Hosted in San Jose, Costa Rica, the Trade Americas – Business Opportunities in the Central America Conference will focus on region-specific sessions, market entry strategies, export compliance, legal, logistics, disaster resilience and recovery and trade financing resources.
 You will also be able to have prearranged one-on-one consultations with U.S. & Foreign Commercial Service (US & FCS) commercial officers and/or Department of State economic/commercial officers with expertise in commercial markets throughout the region.

 The combination of the Trade Americas conference and customized business-to-business matchmaking appointments in ONE or TWO countries with pre-screened potential buyers, agents, distributors, or joint venture partners will provide participants with strategies for expanding their business across the region.

 Close Proximity - The Central America region is a natural commercial partner of the United States, tied closely together by geography, history, and culture.

 Great Potential for U.S. Exports - The region offers good opportunity for U.S. exports.
 The Central America region has 53 million potential customers who collectively imported over $25 billion of U.S. goods in 2020.